goodcleanfun/vectorized/README.md

-# vector
+# vector_ops

-Simple generic vectors and basic functionality for any type in C.
+Generic vector functions for numeric types in C using OpenMP if available.